 Skip to content

-Accenture dominates technology consulting with 774,000 employees across 120 countries, but companies increasingly question whether its scale delivers value.
-The firm's revenue grew just 2-5% in fiscal 2026, while project costs and timelines stretch longer.
-LobOut offers a different approach: competitive pitches from human, agentic, and hybrid teams that compete on merit, not brand recognition.
+Accenture operates with 733,000+ employees across 120+ countries and $64.11 billion in revenue, but companies increasingly question whether its scale delivers value.
+Recent analysis shows buyers seek alternatives for specialized expertise, faster delivery, and better value over Accenture's standardized approach.
+LobOut offers a different model: competitive pitches from human, agentic, and hybrid teams that compete on merit, not brand recognition.

-The firm's strength lies in managing complex, enterprise-wide transformations.
-Recent wins include the U.S. Department of Veterans Affairs Electronic Health Record Modernization program and a $1.4 billion Army Corps of Engineers cybersecurity modernization contract.
-These massive engagements require the coordination capabilities that only large consulting firms possess.
+The firm's strength lies in managing complex, enterprise-wide transformations that require coordination across multiple business units and geographies.
+These massive engagements leverage the coordination capabilities that only large consulting firms possess.

 However, this model creates predictable friction points.
 Clients often receive proposals before fully defining their requirements.
 Teams may include consultants learning the client's industry on billable time.
 The relationship-first approach can prioritize account growth over project efficiency.